jeffzi/icecream.lua/README.md

 # icecream.lua

-`icecream.lua` is a port of the debugging utility [IceCream](https://github.com/gruns/icecream).
-It enhances print debugging by providing more informative and visually appealing output for Lua applications.
+`icecream.lua`, a port of the debugging utility [IceCream](https://github.com/gruns/icecream), enhances print debugging by providing more informative and visually appealing output for Lua applications.
-Say goodbye to traditional print statements and embrace a better way to debug your code.

 Use `ic()` just like you would use `print()` for debugging:

 ```lua